 That said, some apps are rejected by Apple.
 The most common reason for TaleSpring app rejection, which is rare, is a lack of interactive elements in the book app.

 Google Play: Google usually takes about 1/2 hour to 4 hours to approve an app for sale in Google Play.

 Amazon Appstore: Amazon usually takes about 1 hour to 1 day to approve an app for sale in Google Play.

-Apple keeps 30% of the sales price for every app sold in the App Store, plus any currency exchange costs associated with international sales.
-The term Post-Apple refers to 100% of the amount remaining.
+Each App Marketplace (App Store, Google Play, Android Appstore, etc.) keeps about 30% of the sales price for every app sold, plus any currency exchange costs associated with international sales.
+The term Post-Store-Proceeds refers to 100% of the amount remaining.

-Of the Post-Apple proceeds, the author is paid 71.4% (which is 50% of the sales price if the app is sold domestically in the U.S. and slightly less than 50% if the app is sold internationally due to additional exchange rate costs), and TaleSpring's receives 28.6%.
+Of the Post-Store-Proceeds, the author is paid 71.4% (which is 50% of the sales price if the app is sold domestically in the U.S. and slightly less than 50% if the app is sold internationally due to additional exchange rate costs), and TaleSpring's receives 28.6%.

 * Please note that calculating an exact royalty percentage or payment amount based on the sales price is impossible for international sales, due to the fact that foreign currency exchange rates are constantly changing.
-The point here is that the App Stores do not absorb currency exchange costs, they pass them on, so TaleSpring splits those costs proportionally with the author.
+The point here is that the App Marketplaces do not absorb currency exchange costs, they pass them on, so TaleSpring splits those costs proportionally with the TaleSpring account holder.

-Since it is easier for most people to remember "50% of the sales price" than "71.4% Post-Apple", we went with the 50% number to simplify the royalty explanation.
+Since it is easier for most people to remember "50% of the sales price" than "71.4% Post-Apple", we often refer to the 50% number to simplify the royalty explanation.